 This specification defines requirements for an eRouter device with a single Operator-Facing IP Interface.
-This specification defines requirements for an eRouter device with a single Customer-Facing logical IP Interface that is not necessarily mapped one-to-one with the number of Customer-Facing ports on the eRouter.
-Though it is possible that an eRouter could have multiple Customer-Facing IP interfaces, such cases are outside of the scope of this specification.
+This specification defines requirements for an eRouter device with a single one or more Customer-Facing logical IP Interfaces that are not necessarily mapped one-to-one with the number of Customer-Facing ports on the eRouter.

-This specification defines SNMP [RFC 3412] and TR-069 C WMP [TR-069a4] as the Operator-Facing management interface alternative options for eRouter.
+This specification defines SNMP [RFC 3412] and TR-069 CWMP [TR-069a4] as the Operator-Facing management interface options for eRouter.

-5.1 eDOCSIS eRouter and TR-069 Architecture7
+5.1 eDOCSIS eRouter and TR-069 Architecture8

-This section defines TR-069 requirements for the eRouter management architecture which is based on the [eDOCSIS] specification.
+This section defines TR-069 requirements for the eRouter management architecture, which are derived from the [eDOCSIS] specification.